radj307/projectile-trajectory-visualizer/README.md

 # Trajectory visualizer
-This app takes in the initial conditions, such as initial velocity, angle relative to the horizon, diameter, height of a projectile and visualizes its trajectory.
+This app takes in the initial conditions, such as initial velocity, angle relative to the horizon, diameter, height of a projectile, visualizes its trajectory, and outputs it to a GIF file.